Modern Slavery Statement

 We have a range of policies, processes, procedures and practices which help to ensure that we are acting ethically and with integrity to prevent slavery and human trafficking, including the following:

 - Safeguarding Policy: we are committed to safeguarding and promoting the welfare of children and adults at risk of harm and their families.
-The council has signed an agreement with Cambridgeshire County Council to work within their Adult Safeguarding policy guidelines and procedures.
+We have signed an agreement with Cambridgeshire County Council to work within their Adult Safeguarding policy guidelines and procedures.
 We take our responsibilities seriously and expect all staff, partners and contractors to share this commitment.
 We ensure our procurement and contracting policies and procedures adequately reflect our safeguarding responsibilities, and that all incidents of poor practice, allegations and suspicions are taken seriously, reported, and are always responded to.
 Additionally, all staff are expected to attend regular safeguarding training.

 - Equality and Diversity Scheme: we are committed to the equality of opportunity in our approach to service delivery, employment and community leadership.
 We are also committed to identifying, understanding and eliminating all barriers that prevent access to services, information and employment by people with one or more protected characteristics.